-Some disabled adults living in adapted or specially designed properties will face cuts to their housing benefit, but it will not be practical or affordable for them to move.
-You may be able to claim a discretionary housing payment if you are affected.
-Limited extra funds have been set aside for people in this situation.
+If you are an adult with a disability living in adapted or specially-designed property, you may face cuts to your housing benefit, but it may not be practical or affordable for you to move.
+Ask your council about claiming a discretionary housing payment if you are affected – limited extra funds have been set aside for people in this situation.

 How you will pay rent under the new rules

-If the housing benefit you receive at the moment does not cover all your rent and other charges, you may already be paying your landlord the difference between the housing benefit and the rent.
-If you are affected by the new 'bedroom tax' rules, the amount you pay may go up, but you will pay your landlord in the same way
+You may already be paying your landlord the difference between the housing benefit and the rent, if the housing benefit you receive does not cover all your rent and other charges.
+If you are affected by the 'bedroom tax' rules, the amount you pay may go up, but you will pay your landlord in the same way

-If housing benefit previously covered the full cost of your rent, but you are now being classed as ‘under-occupying your home’ and are getting a reduced amount of housing benefit, you will have to start paying some of your rent yourself.
+If housing benefit previously covered the full cost of your rent, but 'bedroom tax' rules mean you are classed as ‘under-occupying your home’ and are getting a reduced amount of housing benefit, you will have to pay some of your rent yourself.
 Ask your council or housing association about ways to pay this.

 Use the Gov.uk search to find your council.

 Worried about paying your rent?

 If the 'bedroom tax' rules has affected you, you may be worried about how you will manage with less money.
 Your first priority should always be to pay the rent – if you fall into arrears, you could lose your home.

 If you cannot find a way to make up the shortfall in your rent, you may have to consider moving to a smaller home in the local area, or if other suitable homes are not available locally, moving to a different area altogether.